 Program Summary and Duties

-- Open to all undergraduate/graduate students currently enrolled and studying in the engineering and technology fields with priority to civil engineering, civil technology, construction management and land surveying.
+- Open to all undergraduate/graduate students currently enrolled and studying in the engineering and technology fields with priority to civil engineering, civil technology, construction management, land surveying, planning, and geographic information systems.

 - Cumulative GPA 2.0 or higher.